Is Masturbation a Sin?

 - Masturbation can affect your soul and your spiritual relationship with God.

-So if you’ve been struggling with masturbation and have been experiencing the side effects of masturbation – you will most likely discover that whenever masturbation is connected to lust or immoral thoughts then masturbation becomes a sin.
+So if you’ve been struggling with masturbation and have been experiencing the side effects of masturbation – you will most likely discover that masturbation is usually connected to lust or immoral thoughts and so this becomes a sin.

 Therefore, the only way to deal with a masturbation problem, is to deal with the problem of lust.